RosaleeKnight/study-notes/cybersecurity-terminology.md

 Scam: used to describe any fraudulent business or scheme that takes money or other goods from an unsuspecting person.

 Scareware: Type of malware designed to trick victims into purchasing and downloading potentially dangerous software.

+Script Kiddies: Threat actors that aren't skilled enough to design penetration tools on their own and use tools developed by other attackers to penetrate a network or system.

 Security Awareness Training: A training program aimed at heightening security awareness within an organization.